TheGooseGuy/CIS-6020-Artificial-Intelligence/Lecture Notes/Lecture 3 Uninformed Search.md

 - Each node has a set of successor nodes produced by trying all legal actions that can be applied at node's state
     - Expanding a node = generating its successor nodes and adding them and their associated arcs to the graph
 - One or more nodes are marked as **start nodes**
-- A **goal test** is applied to a state to determine if its assiciated node is a goal node
+- A **goal test** is applied to a state to determine if its associated node is a goal node
 ## Formalizing Search
 **Solution**: sequence of actions associated with a path from a start node to a goal node
 **Solution Cost**: sum of the arc costs on the solution path